Ya'll should come to California April 15th for a yard sale with junk, collectables and some knives! Well, mostly just for the sunshine!!

 Added by Lee Saunders on March 12, 2012 at 15:48 —

 Some new knife collectors start by purchasing knives that appeal to them,unlike ourselves we started as a hobby with friends, and then slowly worked at acquiring knowledge about how to build a collection.
-Later in the game becoming more cautious and… Continue
+Later in the game becoming more cautious and wanting to develop some background.… Continue

 Added by Sue OldsWidow on March 11, 2012 at 11:30 —

 I submitted a post with answers on what knife is what but decided to give answers tothe clues.
 Answers in Bold.

 The middle knife only has one blade.
 Easy!

 At least two of the knives are from the same maker.
 Yes.
 They are.
 Oh...the top & the bottom are Shrade.
 But top i Walden, N.Y. and bottom is CUT Co/Walden N.Y.